Non-Fermi liquid behaviour of CDW instabilities in fractionally-filled moir\'e flatbands: Introduction

 \section{Introduction}

-Vertically stacking atomically thin materials at a relative twist angle has been established as a widely accessible method for realizing strongly correlated phenomena~\cite{andrei2020graphene,andrei2021marvels,mak2022semiconductor}.
-At specific magic angles, the moiré superlattice arising from the combined twisted layers leads to strongly localized single-particle wave functions and, therefore, flat energy bands~\cite{bistritzer2011moire}.
-In magic-angle twisted bilayer graphene, pioneering experiments observed unconventional superconductivity and correlated insulating states~\cite{cao2018unconventional, cao2018correlated}, where the underlying physics must be governed by Coulomb-induced many-body correlations since the kinetic energy in flatbands is quenched.
-Later works extending the moiré platform to multilayer graphene and transition metal dichalcogenide heterostructures have demonstrated generalized Wigner crystals or charge-density waves (CDWs)~\cite{regan2020mott, xu2020correlated}, magnetic order~\cite{tang2020simulation}, and even integer and fractional Chern insulators~\cite{li2021quantum,xie2021fractional,park2023observation, zeng2023thermodynamic,cai2023signatures}.
+Vertically stacking atomically thin materials at a relative twist angle has been established as a widely accessible method for realising strongly-correlated phenomena~\cite{andrei2020graphene,andrei2021marvels,mak2022semiconductor, MA202118}.
+At specific magic angles, the moiré superlattice, arising from the combined twisted layers leads, to strongly-localised single-particle wavefunctions and, therefore, flat-energy bands~\cite{bistritzer2011moire}.
+In magic-angle twisted bilayer graphene, pioneering experiments observed unconventional superconductivity and correlated insulating states~\cite{cao2018unconventional, cao2018correlated}, where the underlying physics must be governed by Coulomb-induced many-body correlations, since the kinetic energy in flatbands is quenched.
+Later works extending the moiré platform to multilayer graphene and transition-metal dichalcogenide heterostructures have demonstrated generalised Wigner crystals or charge-density waves (CDWs)~\cite{regan2020mott, xu2020correlated}, magnetic order~\cite{tang2020simulation}, and even integer and fractional Chern insulators~\cite{li2021quantum,xie2021fractional,park2023observation, zeng2023thermodynamic,cai2023signatures}.

 Here, we consider the topologically trivial valence band, appearing in trilayer graphene (TLG) stacked on hBN \cite{trilayergrapheneJung, abouelkomsan2020particle} as a representative system.
-The energy for electrons in the filled valence band, $E_0(\mathbf{k})$, is relatively flat and has a bandwidth of a few meV, as seen in Fig.~\ref{fig:dispersion}(a).
-Applying a particle-hole transformation \cite{abouelkomsan2020particle}, the energy of electrons in the \emph{empty} valence band reads $E_\text{ren}(\mathbf{k})=E_0(\mathbf{k})+E_\text{F}(\mathbf{k})-E_\text{H}(\mathbf{k})$.
-While particles in the filled valence band are nearly dispersionless, electrons in the empty band acquire a dispersion arising dominated by the Fock term,
+The energy for electrons in the filled valence band, $E_0(\mathbf{k})$, is relatively flat and has a bandwidth of a few meVs, as seen in Fig.~\ref{fig:dispersion}(a).
+Applying a particle-hole transformation \cite{abouelkomsan2020particle}, the energy of the electrons in the \emph{empty} valence band reads $E_\text{ren}(\mathbf{k})=E_0(\mathbf{k})+E_\text{F}(\mathbf{k})-E_\text{H}(\mathbf{k})$.
+While the particles in the filled valence band are nearly dispersionless, those in the empty band acquire a dispersion dominated by the Fock term,